DavidBartenstein/grepips/README.md

 # grepips
-this is a bash script that extracts ip-addresses from a pasted piece of text and returns corresponding hostnames and countrycodes
+this is a bashscript that extracts ip-addresses from a pasted piece of text and returns corresponding hostnames and countrycodes.

+I've recently created a powershell version that just returns the ip-addresses and their corresponding countrycodes.